Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Partially congested profiles

 We emphasize that in the limit system, there is no constraint between $u_-, u_+$ and $v_+$ (as long as $p_-$ is free).
-Conversely, instead of imposing the far field condition $u_-$, we could fix the pressure $\fp$ in the congested domain and deduce the corresponding $u_-$ by~\eqref{eq:fp}.
+Conversely, instead of imposing the far-field condition $u_-$, we could fix the pressure $\fp$ in the congested domain and deduce the corresponding $u_-$ by~\eqref{eq:fp}.